tihomir-trifonov/streamlit-web-app/README.md

 To run the project make sure you have an API token from https://account.mapbox.com/access-tokens/ MapBox is free and requires registration

-## Create a config file for stramlit
+## Create a config file for streamlit
 Token needs to be added to ../.streamlit/config.toml This it does not exist by default, you need to create it first.
 Contents can be found after streamlit is installed type in the command line: